-30. Resources, PC Supervisors: NC Supervisors: appointed by Cabinet.
+The FSA Board of Directors and Executive Director have been appointed by Cabinet.
 A three (3) year Strategic Plan and Budget have been prepared.
 Other logistics are being sorted pending the imminent establishment of the FSA.
 The FSA is expected to be established during the latter half of 2012.

-Update October 2012 See update on the FSA above A single regulatory unit is being established whereby IFSA, the integr ity, and traini ng Understaffed and need for additional AML/CFT training for IFSA's and the Ministry of Finance-SRD supervisory staff; Registrar of credit unions generally understaffed and under-resourced; No supervisory regime and resources as yet for the systemically important building and loan society.
-There is a need to strengthen the supervisory staff of IFSA's and the Ministry of Finance-SRD supervisory staff, including enhanced training on supervision and AML/CFT in particular; The planned transfer of supervision for credit unions and building societies to the SRD will require enhanced resources and training for supervisors in these new sectors; Supervisory authorities with adequate staff Supervisory and Regulatory Division of the Ministry of Finance and the Co-operatives Division will be merged.
+Update October 2012 See update on the FSA above Update February 2013 The Financial Services Authority (FSA) Act was proclaimed on November 12 th , 2012.
+The FSA is now fully functional.
+The FSA is responsible for, among others, AML/CFT supervision of the international financial services sector, financial institutions such as money service businesses and the non-bank domestic institutions such as Credit Unions and Building Societies.
+30. Resources, integrity, and training PC Supervisors: NC Understaffed and need for additional AML/CFT training for IFSA's and the Ministry of Finance-SRD supervisory staff; Registrar of credit unions generally understaffed and under-resourced; No supervisory regime and resources as yet for the systemically important building and loan society.
+DNFBPs: NC No supervisory regime or resources for oversight of DNFBPs other than RAs.
+FIU: LC The FIU does not have a full complement of analytical and investigative staff to assess the SARs and other financial intelligence collected.
+DPP: NC DPP does not have sufficient staff to handle prosecutions of ML cases.
+Supervisors: There is a need to strengthen the supervisory staff of IFSA's and the Ministry of Finance-SRD supervisory staff, including enhanced training on supervision and AML/CFT in particular; The planned transfer of supervision for credit unions and building societies to the SRD will require enhanced resources and training for supervisors in these new sectors; Supervisory authorities with adequate staff and resources should be assigned responsibility for monitoring and enforcing AML/CFT compliance by those DNFBPs that are not now subject to supervision by IFSA.
+FIU: FIU needs additional training and resources to conduct core analytical functions, including accounting and forensic skills.
+DPP: Additional resources and training needed.
+A single regulatory unit is being established whereby IFSA, the Supervisory and Regulatory Division of the Ministry of Finance and the Co-operatives Division will be merged.
 This unit entitled the 'Financial Services Authority' is expected to be established by January 2011.
 A Bill to establish the FSA has been drafted and clear provisions are contained to give the FSA the power to impose administrative sanctions.
 This Bill is expected to be enacted in November 2010.
 The Building and Loan Society will fall under the FSA's supervisory regime.
-DNFBPs: NC No supervisory regime or resources for oversight of DNFBPs other than RAs.
-FIU: LC The FIU does not have a full complement of analytical and investigative staff to assess the SARs and other financial intelligence collected. and resources should be assigned responsibility for monitoring and enforcing AML/CFT compliance by those DNFBPs that are not now subject to supervision by IFSA.
-FIU: FIU needs additional training and resources to conduct core analytical functions, including accounting and forensic skills.
 There has been a delay in the establishment of the FSA owing to national general elections in SVG which took place in December 2010.
 There were therefore disruptions in how quickly this entity could be established due to delays prior to and subsequent to elections when other matters of State took priority.
 The Financial Services Authority (FSA) has not yet been established but is expected to be established before the end of 2011.
-The Financial Services Authority Bill governing the establishment, structure and functions of the FSA is in its final DPP: NC DPP does not have sufficient staff to handle prosecutions of ML cases.
-Police: LC Police do not require regular, specialized training in AML/CFT; training on AML/CFT is only provided regularly to new recruits during their Police academy sessions.
-DPP: Additional resources and training needed.
-Police: Police officers should receive regular and comprehensive training on ML and FT offenses and their linkages to predicate offenses; RSVGPF should have additional resources for technological and communication to improve the second sec stage of review.
-The FSA Bill was presented in Parliament on October 18th 2011 and is slated to be enacted by November 18th 2011 after a Select Committee Review.
-The Minister of Finance has confirmed publicly that the FSA would be set up thereafter in January 2012.
-The lease arrangement for rental of premises for the FSA has been finalized.
-Update: Customs: LC Need for additional AML/CFT training. the predicate crimes, ML and FT investigations.
-Financial Services Authority (FSA) Bill was enacted on November 22 nd 2011.
-The formal establishment of the FSA is targeted for April 2012.
+The Financial Services Authority Bill governing the establishment, structure and functions of the FSA is in its final stage of review.
+The FSA Bill was presented in Parliament on October 18 th 2011 and is slated to be enacted by November 18 th 2011 after a Select Committee Review.
+The Minister of Finance has confirmed